-Built in the late 1200s during the castle-building craze that followed the conquest of Wales by Edward I, the ruins of Denbigh Castle perch in a hilltop overlooking the Vale of Clwyd.
+Built in the late 1200s during the castle-building craze that followed the conquest of Wales by Edward I, the ruins of Denbigh Castle are perched on a hilltop overlooking the Vale of Clwyd.

 The imposing structure may never have actually been finished, as the designer, Henry de Lacy, did not live to see it completed and it is thought that some of his plans were left uncompleted.
 Nonetheless, the castle was strong enough to fend off invaders over the centuries, even keeping Cromwell’s men at bay for four months.